takkaria/itunes-checker/README.md

 # itunes-checker
-Find out if you already have given audio files in your iTunes library (OS X only)
+Find out if you already have given audio files in your iTunes library using fuzzy matching.
+OS X only (depends on Spotlight metadata).
+Doesn't have a very sophisticated algorithm.

+To install:

+`$ npm install -g itunes-checker`

 Run it like so: